colindoyle0000/colindoyle-website/content/torts/syllabus/teaching-method.md

 [^1]:Section 3.2 of the JD Handbook states, “A student is required to attend classes regularly.
 A student may be withdrawn, and/or excluded from an examination, and given a failing grade in any course in which the student has not maintained a satisfactory attendance record.”

-If illness or exigent circumstances prevent you from being able to attend class, you must [email me](mailto:Colin.Doyle@lls.edu?subject=Absent%20from%20Class) or contact the [Office of Student Affairs](https://studentaffairs.lls.edu/) at [studentaffairs@lls.edu](mailto:studentaffairs@lls.edu)
+If illness or exigent circumstances prevent you from being able to attend class, you must [email me](mailto:Colin.Doyle@lls.edu?subject=Absent%20from%20Class) or contact the [Office of Student Affairs](https://studentaffairs.lls.edu/) at [studentaffairs@lls.edu](mailto:studentaffairs@lls.edu).

 ## Preparation & Participation
 Class preparation is also required.
 According to ABA Standard 310, for a five-credit two-semester course, you are expected to spend at least five hours per week on course-related work outside of class.
 I expect that you will come to class having completed the reading and ready to speak about the cases and materials assigned for that day.